jd117143/cp1404practicals/prac_10/REFLECTION.md

 # CP1404 Practical Reflection

 Write short but thoughtful answers to each of the following.
-Replace each `...` with your meaningful answer.

 ## Estimates